-The increase of inflation due to the COVID pandemic has also caused a shift in consumer spending, consumers now must dedicate a larger portion of their salaries to securing basic necessities such as food and rent, and therefore have reduced disposable capital to spend on consumer goods.
-Pixxles is aware of this trend and has taken a business decision to broaden the types of merchants we work with to include more merchants who provide staple consumer products to take advantage of this shift in market.
+The increase of inflation due to the COVID pandemic and other global and local factors has caused a shift in consumer spending.
+Consumers now must dedicate a larger portion of their salaries to securing basic necessities such as food and rent, and therefore have reduced disposable capital to spend on consumer goods.
+Pixxles is aware of this trend and has taken a business decision to broaden the types of merchants we work with to include more merchants who provide staple consumer products to take advantage of this shift in market..